NoThreadsIO/ntio_sockets/README.md

   std::cout << "Write " << n << " bytes" << std::endl;
 ```

-Have look at `examples` directory.
+Have a look at `examples` directory.

 ## Code style